cy69855522/AI-Power/README-en.md

 ## 🎉 Regular Activity
 - Tip: DBC is integral and can be used to rent GPUs
 1. New users can get free 💸 2400 DBC, equivalent to 12 to 24 hours RTX2080 (price floating over time).
 For registration and receiving process, please refer to the following chapters.
-2. 💸2400DBC for inviting a new user, no upper limit.
+2. You can get 💸2400DBC by inviting a new user, there is no upper limit.
-3. 💸2400DBC for a piece of news(in your Moments or  any other sharing platforms) with 10 supports
+3. You can get 💸2400DBC by releasing a piece of news in your Moments or any other sharing platforms and getting 10 likes
-4. 💸2000DBC for a WeChat official account article with a reading volume of 100
+4. You can get 💸2000DBC by posting a WeChat official account article and getting a reading volume of 100
-5. If you had invited 10 new users, there is an additional 🤖bluetooth speaker
+5. If you invite 10 new users, there will be an additional 🤖Bluetooth speaker

 ## 🔮 Time-limited activities in April
 - Under the joint efforts of everyone, DBC network’s tight supply problem was greatly reduced.
 The category and quality of machines in the network have been constantly enriched and improved.
 Next, we will put on a batch of cheap 1080TI/P102 GPUs to meet your needs.
 Meanwhile, there is a new round of activities: